snehilvj/dmc-docs/docs/popover/popover.md

 Set w="target" prop to make Popover dropdown take the same width as target element.
 .. exec::docs.popover.same-width

+### With overlay
+Set `withOverlay` prop to add overlay behind the dropdown.
+You can pass additional configuration to `Overlay` component with `overlayProps` prop:

+.. exec::docs.popover.overlay

 ### Styles API

 #### Popover Selectors